itsxwang/software-development/Computer-Science-Core/OS/Linux/allBasicAndImportantCommands.md

 - mv: move file (used for cut-paste, rename file/folder, move dir(also comes in cut-paste))

 - head and tail: read first and last few lines of file, ex: `head -7 report.txt` will print first 7 lines of file, `tail -n 7 report.txt` will print last 7 lines of file

+- [tail follow mode](https://youtu.be/Ei276TjyxCA?si=eJS3zhLYiaLeEZAi&t=367) : `tail -f report.txt` will print last few lines of file and keep printing new lines as they are added to the file, like a live log file.To exit from tail follow mode, use `Ctrl+C`

 - [sort the content of the file](https://youtu.be/Byx4sgLR88E?si=uLBZKnLyetvd_9nY&t=1997)